ssmirr/appdev-chapters/string.md

 Let's start by getting a more formal introduction to our friend, `String`.

-First of all, notice that I when I refer to Ruby classes, I capitalize the first letter.
+First of all, notice that when I refer to Ruby classes, I capitalize the first letter.
 The _only_ time we use capital letters when we're programming is when we refer to Ruby classes.
 All other times — variable names, file names, etc — we're going to use lowercase letters only (other than when we're writing some copy inside a string, of course).

 ## Creating strings